Mpox worldwide overview

 Overview

-Globally, monkeypox virus (MPXV) clade I and clade II are circulating in multiple countries.
+Monkeypox virus (MPXV) clade I and clade II are circulating in multiple countries across the globe.
 Since 2022, MPXV clade II has mainly been circulating outside of the African continent among men who have sex with men.
 In 2024, an increase in MPXV clade Ia and Ib was reported in the Democratic Republic of the Congo (DRC), while clade Ia cases continued to be reported by the Central African Republic and the Republic of the Congo (Congo), where it is endemic.
+Since August 2024, a number of countries outside of Africa have also reported mostly travel-related cases of mpox clade I, with limited onward transmission.

-Overall, in Africa, until the beginning of April 2025, most confirmed and suspected clade I cases have been reported from the DRC, Uganda and Burundi (Mpox: multi-country external situation report no. 50, 11 April 2025, WHO Global Report with data until 6 April 2025).
-However different trends have been observed recently in each country.
+Overall, in Africa, until the beginning of May 2025, most confirmed and suspected clade I cases were reported from the DRC, Uganda and Burundi (Mpox: multi-country outbreak of mpox, External situation report no. 52, 14 May 2025).
+However, different trends have recently been observed in each country.

-In addition to Africa and the EU/EEA, since August 2024, clade I cases have been reported by Thailand, India, the UK, the United States (US), Canada, Pakistan, Oman, China, the United Arab Emirates, Qatar and Brazil.
-On 4 April, China reported the first case mpox clade Ia in the country, with travel history to DRC.
-On 8 April 2025, Switzerland also reported the first case of mpox clade lb.
-The person had recently travelled to Uganda at the beginning of April.
+In addition to Africa and the EU/EEA, since August 2024, clade I cases have been reported by Thailand, India, the United Kingdom, the United States, Canada, Pakistan, Oman, China, the United Arab Emirates, Qatar, Brazil and Switzerland.
+On 16 May 2025, Australia reported its first mpox clade Ib case which was travel-associated (First mpox clade Ib confirmed in Australia | Australian Centre for Disease Control).

 Confirmed secondary transmission of mpox due to MPXV clade Ib outside of Africa was reported for the first time in 2024 in the EU/EEA by Germany and Belgium, and outside of the EU/EEA by the UK and China.
 The number of secondary cases reported in these events outside of Africa has been low.
-Based on the available information, all transmission events were due to close contact, secondary cases presented with mild symptoms and no deaths have been reported.
+Based on the information available, all transmission events were due to close contact, secondary cases presented with mild symptoms and no deaths have been reported.

-Transmission patterns of mpox due to monkeypox virus clade I – update 13 March 2025
+Transmission patterns of mpox due to monkeypox virus clade I – update 19 May 2025

 Since September 2024, following an analysis of the patterns of MPXV transmission observed at the national level and given the limitations and uncertainties, ECDC has used official epidemiological information to classify countries according to whether MPXV clade I is endemic or was reported for the first time since 2024.
-The categories are as follows:

 Below you can find some notes on the interpretation of the different trends reported in countries included:

-The epidemiological situation is continuously monitored and the classification is reviewed and adjusted depending on a qualitative assessment of reported trends.
+The epidemiological situation is continuously being monitored and the classification is reviewed and adjusted depending on a qualitative assessment of reported trends.

 ECDC assessment